Monday, July 17, 2023

 The trilogy of films of a sensitive soul.
 Hooper seems terrified of other people, encounters, and being faced with others who are not immediately simpatico (and there is never that in a Hooper film).
 He is the one truly entropic filmmaker, which is why his films have such lasting power.
 The Funhouse is less immediately impressive than Eaten Alive and The Texas Chain Saw Massacre (it's strange going from the proud vibrant experimentalism of those two films to what, to a full crowd, might collectively be seen as timid convention), the Texas Chain Saw redux elements I can do without, and its look at social ostracizing and inbred groups half-hearted at best (look to The Elephant Man for that), but it is certainly a film about subplots along a mutual track and the clearest evocation of his philosophy of telling multiple stories at once, stacked on top of each other.

 It is really all about Amy, the survivor-by-chance, who connects with the recessive family (the monster and his family), her own, and her friends merely by chance.
 The details of the others' plots are incidental (Buzz, the oldest of the teens, works at a gas station; Richie considers college), though they are all connected by bad fathers.
-Hooper does not feel kindred to the two depraved boys - Joey and the "Anomaly" - though he attempts to give them an "out" through the fantasy of the film (in other words, these beings certainly cannot exist in real life; Carpenter's Halloween presents it as more of a given, while Zombie's revision corrects the original point).
-The Monster/Barker scenes are my least favorite, but it is all about how the scenes butt up against each other (after all, her friend is killed as Amy and Buzz... walk around?
+Hooper does not feel kindred to the two depraved boys - Joey and the "Anomaly" - though he attempts to give them an "out" through the fantasy of the film (in other words, he is saying these beings certainly cannot exist in real life; Carpenter's Halloween presents the "bad seed" as more of a given, while Zombie's revision corrects the original point).
+The Monster/Barker scenes are my least favorite, but it is all about how the scenes butt up against each other (after all, Amy's friend is killed as she and Buzz... walk around?
 Not one moment is given over to expositional dialogue like "Where do you think she is?" or "We have to find her!").
-It is also about Amy's almost imperceptible arc, which is her ability to dissociate until all her friends are dead and her relation to the monster is no longer just theoretical (though it has just occurred to me this describes most generic slashers, though they are never as aware; The Funhouse's real revolution is that Amy, its princess character, is just as ruthless as its cynics).
+It is also about Amy's almost imperceptible arc, which is her ability to dissociate until all her friends are dead and her relation to the monster is no longer just theoretical (it has occurred to me this describes most generic slashers, though they are never as self-aware; The Funhouse's real revolution is that Amy, its ingenue, "princess" character, is just as ruthless as its cynics).

-Its gestures are small and old-cinematic, like Hooper finally attempting that 50's Lean picture he had always wanted to make (he had "a romance with cinema [around the time he made The Funhouse]," he said once in an interview), but they, the film's incremental units of time, always have to do with the Moments missed and the weight of things falling like on you that is beyond your control.
-So, Funhouse’s plot describes the form of Brief Encounter - its narrative about lost moments, thus its form about it - which itself super-correlates to the narcotized form of Funhouse.
-In other words, this film does not attempt Cinema a la all its New and New-New Hollywood fetishists, but it carries the weight of a cinema (British golden age, perhaps neorealism) and all the gaps of story that signify a world crumbling and accelerating around you (Tourneur).
-Texas Chain Saw Massacre and Eaten Alive feel apocalyptic in their very form, but The Funhouse is the most apocalyptic of all of them because every second - i.e. every lost opportunity to be more cinematic, or even more thematic - is a grappling with our ability to disassociate from a life ticking by, crumbling from time, barely concealed by the story of a few bad fathers and dead kids.
+Its gestures are small and old-cinematic, like Hooper finally attempting that 50's Lean picture he had always wanted to make (he had "a romance with cinema [around the time he made The Funhouse]," he said once in an interview), but the gestures - the film's incremental units of time - always have to do with the Moments missed, and the weight of things falling on you that is beyond your control.
+So, Funhouse’s plot describes the form of Lean's Brief Encounter - a narrative about lost moments, thus its form about it - which itself super-correlates to the narcotized form of Funhouse.
+In other words, this film does not attempt Cinema a la all its New or New-New Hollywood fetishists, but it carries the weight of a cinema (the British golden age, perhaps neorealism) and all the gaps of story that signify a world crumbling and accelerating around you (the shadows of Tourneur).
+Texas Chain Saw Massacre and Eaten Alive feel apocalyptic in their very form, but The Funhouse is the most apocalyptic of all of them for marrying it to vision, to, in a sense, the "ESP" it affords its heroine that both opens up and blinds her: because every second - every lost opportunity to be more cinematic, or even more thematic - is a grappling with our ability to disassociate from a life ticking by, crumbling from time, barely concealed by the story of a few bad fathers and dead kids.

 THE NOVELIST'S FILM - #12 IN TOP FILMS OF 2022